matteosodano/CS231n_assignments/README.md

 This is just a copy-pasted and sanitized version of the code assignments found in the [original page](https://cs231n.github.io/).
-We have copied the local development files(Option B for all homeworks).
-If you plane to use Google collab, then, this is not for you.
+We have copied the local development files (Option B for all homeworks).
+If you plan to use Google Colab, then, this is not for you.

-## How-to start
+## How to start

 Just fork this repository and start working on your local machine.
 You should only have `python3` installed and `jupyter-notebooks` or `jupyter-lab`.
 The